Couch-bit/Medical-ML/README.md

 # Medical-ML
-A repository analysing different ML methods on an example medical classification dataset
+A repository analysing different ML methods on an example medical classification dataset.